nahuel-urtasun/grandt/README.md

-GranDT Coach Fantasy PL
+🏆 GranDT Coach Fantasy PL

-GranDT Coach Fantasy PL is a web application designed to make it easy to search and view player statistics from the English Premier League.
-Ideal for Fantasy Football enthusiasts—known as Gran DT in Argentina—this tool allows users to quickly find players by team, position, or nationality and access detailed data to make informed decisions when building their fantasy teams.
+GranDT Coach Fantasy PL is a web application designed to simplify the search and visualization of player statistics from the English Premier League.
+Ideal for Fantasy Football enthusiasts — known in Argentina as Gran DT — this tool allows users to quickly find players by team, position, or nationality, and access detailed data to make informed decisions when building their fantasy teams.

-Backend
+⚙️ Backend

-This project uses Spring Boot to build a RESTful API that manages football player information for a Gran DT Fantasy–style application focused on the Premier League.
+The backend is built with Spring Boot, providing a RESTful API that manages football player information for the Premier League Fantasy environment.

-Main Technologies:
+🧩 Main Technologies

-Java: Main programming language.
+Java – Main programming language

-Spring Boot: Framework for rapid Java application development.
+Spring Boot – Rapid application development framework

-Spring Data JPA: Abstraction layer for data persistence using JPA.
+Spring Data JPA – Data persistence abstraction layer

-Hibernate: JPA implementation used by Spring Data JPA.
+Hibernate – JPA implementation

-PostgreSQL: Relational database for storing player data.
+PostgreSQL – Relational database for player data

-Maven: Tool for project and dependency management.
+Maven – Build and dependency management tool

-Spring Web: For creating REST APIs.
+Spring Web – REST API creation

-Spring Test: For unit and integration testing.
+Spring Test – Unit and integration testing

-Main API Endpoints:
+📡 Main API Endpoints
+GET /api/v1/player

-GET /api/v1/player: Retrieves the list of players.
-Supports the following query parameters:
+Retrieves a list of players with optional filters:

-name: Filter by player name (partial, case-insensitive).

-team: Filter by team name (case-sensitive).

-position: Filter by player position (case-sensitive).

-nation: Filter by nationality (partial, case-insensitive).
+Parameter	Description	Case Sensitivity name	Filters by player name (partial match)	No team	Filters by team name	Yes position	Filters by player position	Yes nation	Filters by nationality (partial match)	No
+POST /api/v1/player

-POST /api/v1/player: Adds a new player.
-Expects a JSON object in the request body with the player’s information.
+Adds a new player.
+Expects a JSON object in the request body with player details.

+PUT /api/v1/player

-PUT /api/v1/player: Updates an existing player’s information.
-Expects a JSON object with the updated details (usually identified by name).
+Updates an existing player’s information.
+Expects a JSON object with the updated data (usually identified by name).

+DELETE /api/v1/player/{playerName}

-DELETE /api/v1/player/{playerName}: Deletes a player by name.
+Deletes a player by name.

-Example Player Object (Premier League – JSON):
+🧠 Example Player Object (Premier League)
 {
   "name": "Mohamed Salah",
   "nation": "Egypt",